-It was unclear if there was a comprehensive assessment of fish and aquatic organism passage problems due to blocked culverts for the lower portions of streams in the estuary.
+It is unclear whether there has been a comprehensive assessment of fish and aquatic organism passage problems due to blocked culverts for the lower portions of streams in the estuary.
 Are there road culverts that can be replaced with more fish friendly structures?
-This is a daunting task, but it seems central to meeting objectives for broad-scale restoration.
+This is a daunting task, but a comprehensive assessment of passage issues on estuary tributaries seems central to development of a strategic approach for reconnection of habitat and meeting objectives for broad-scale restoration of the estuary.
 The LCREP proposal referenced a database for barriers, but other proposals did not mention a comprehensive assessment.
 It would be useful to assess the barriers and determine which additional streams and floodplains could be reconnected without requiring land acquisition.